 This post is also available in: Nederlands (Dutch)

-Bob Squat's first performance in front of an audience took place over 25 years ago.
-In 2014 he told Marceline the story of his DJ debut.
+Bob's first performance in front of an audience took place over 25 years ago.

-“My first performance in front of an audience was over 25 years ago.
-It was the summer of 1989, in discotheque De Ossenstal.
-The club was situated on a camping site in Scherpenzeel, De Lucht.”
+“My first performance in front of an audience ws 25 years ago.
+It was the summer of 1989, in discotheque De Ossenstal, that was situated on a camping site in Scherpenzeel, De Lucht.”

 Nobody cared about mixing